gleechi/gleechi.github.io/pages/1.0.0/unity/unity_vgonboarding_task5.md

 /**
  * AssembleVGArticulation shows as a tutorial on how to use the VG_Controller.ChangeObjectJoint function for
- * assemble and dissemble objects.
+ * assemble and dissemble non-physical objects (objects without rigid body or articulation body).
  */
 [LIBVIRTUALGRASP_UNITY_SCRIPT]
 [HelpURL("https://docs.virtualgrasp.com/unity_vgonboarding_task5." + VG_Version.__VG_VERSION__ + ".html")]